chinchalinchin/chinchalinchin/README.md

 ![](./assets/scrilla_example.png)

 This is some bullshit I built.
-Originally, it was a program that pulled financial data from the internet and optimized allocations by minimizing the portfolio volatility.
-It now has a bunch of other features, such as visualizations with **matplotlib*, a **Qt** based GUI, local caching with **sqlite**, etc. Check it out.
+Originally, it was a program that pulled financial data from the internet and optimized investment allocations by minimizing volatilities or conditional values at riskb.
+It now has a bunch of other bullshit features, such as visualizations with **matplotlib**, a **Qt** based GUI, local caching with **sqlite**, and lots more.
+Checkout the project on [GitHub](https://github.com/chinchalinchin/scrilla) for more information.